Local food: Definitions

-In May 2010 the USDA acknowledged this definition in an informational leaflet.
+In May 2010, the USDA acknowledged this definition in an informational leaflet.

 State definitions of "local" can be included in laws, statutes, regulations, or program materials, however few state laws explicitly define "local" food.
 Most states use "local" (or similar words like "native") in food procurement and marketing policies to mean that the food was produced within that state.

 The concept of "local" is also seen in terms of ecology, where food production is considered from the perspective of a basic ecological unit defined by its climate, soil, watershed, species and local agrisystems, a unit also called an ecoregion or a foodshed.
 Similar to watersheds, foodsheds follow the process of where food comes from and where it ends up.

 Contemporary local food markets

 In America, local food sales were worth $1.2 billion in 2007, more than doubled from $551 million in 1997.
 There were 5,274 farmers' markets in 2009, compared to 2,756 in 1998.
 In 2005, there were 1,144 community-supported agriculture organizations (CSAs).
 There were 2,095 farm to school programs in 2009.
-Using metrics such as these, a Vermont-based farm and food advocacy organization, Strolling of the Heifers, publishes the annual Locavore Index, a ranking of the 50 U.S. states plus Puerto Rico and the District of Columbia.
+Using metrics such as these, a Vermont-based farm and food advocacy organization, Strolling of the Heifers, publishes the annual Locavore Index, a ranking of the 50 US states plus Puerto Rico and the District of Columbia.
 In the 2016 Index, the three top-ranking states were Vermont, Maine and Oregon, while the three lowest-ranking states were Nevada, Texas and Florida.

 Websites now exist that aim to connect people to local food growers.
 They often include a map where fruit and vegetable growers can pinpoint their location and advertise their produce.

 Supermarket chains also participate in the local food scene.
 In 2008 Walmart announced plans to invest $400 million in locally grown produce.
 Other chains, like Wegman's (a 71-store chain across the northeast), have long cooperated with the local food movement.
 A recent study led by economist Miguel Gomez found that the supermarket supply chain often did much better in terms of food miles and fuel consumption for each pound compared to farmers markets.